amycruz97/learn-tech-writing/README.md

 - [Top 10 tips for Microsoft style and voice](https://docs.microsoft.com/en-us/style-guide/top-10-tips-style-voice)
 - [Final publishing review](https://docs.microsoft.com/en-us/style-guide/final-publishing-review)
 - All pages in the [Grammar and parts of speech](https://docs.microsoft.com/en-us/style-guide/grammar/grammar-and-parts-of-speech) section
-- All pages in the [Procedures and instructions](https://docs.microsoft.com/en-us/style-guide/procedures-instructions/) section
 - All pages in the [Punctuation](https://docs.microsoft.com/en-us/style-guide/punctuation/) section
 - All pages in the [Scannable content](https://docs.microsoft.com/en-us/style-guide/scannable-content/) section
 - All pages in the [Word choice](https://docs.microsoft.com/en-us/style-guide/word-choice/) section